contentstack/gatsby-source-contentstack/README.md

       // Optional: Specify a different prefix for types.
 This is useful in cases where you have multiple instances of the plugin to be connected to different stacks.
       type_prefix: `Contentstack`, // (default)

-      // Optional: Specify true if you want to download all your contentstack assets locally
+      // Optional: Specify true if you want to download all your contentstack images locally
-      downloadAssets: `boolean_value`
+      downloadImages: `boolean_value`
     },
   },
 ]